pedrodavid1697/Java-backend-roadmap/learning-log.md

 ## Why do we write (int) in (int) 99.99?
 -> int use to indicate data type and (int) 99.99 gives 99 decimal values goes away because of narrowing conversion.

+# Day 3

+## What did I learn?
+-> Condtitions:- if, if else, else, nested conditions, Multiple conditions.

+## Mulitple conditions includes ?
+-> Conditions with operator to check validations as per condition.

+## Nested Condition means?
+-> If condition within if .